 What a Chat conversation can reach

-disabledBuiltinTools and builtinToolPolicy apply in Chat the same way they do in the other tabs.
+disabledBuiltinTools and builtinToolPolicy apply in Chat the same way they do in Cowork and Code sessions.
 For example, adding "WebFetch" removes web fetch from Chat conversations too.

 What a Chat conversation cannot do

-In a Chat conversation, Claude cannot:- Read or write the filesystem beyond the conversation’s own uploads and scratch directories.
+In a Chat conversation, Claude cannot:- Read or write the filesystem beyond the conversation’s own uploads and scratch directories and, inside a project, the project’s memory (read-only).
 Chat conversations never receive folder access: the tool for requesting folder access is removed, and the app refuses folder grants to a Chat conversation even when requested through internal interfaces.

 - Run code on the host.
 There is no shell access.
 With advanced file analysis off (the default), the sandbox VM is never started for Chat; with it on, code runs only inside the offline sandbox described below, never on the host itself.